What Questions to Ask at the End of an Interview?

 These questions show that

-- You are using various sources (including newspapers) to research the company and that you value them enough to take the time to research them extensively.
+- You are using various sources (including newspapers) to research the company and you value them enough to take the time to research them extensively.

 - You are interested in the growth and development of the company and you want to play an active role in ensuring the company’s goals are achieved.